AlexCian/ProfessionalPracticeInIT/README.md

 ## Support

-A technical assistance page allowing people on the website to send tickets to the support team if they have any issues with something on the website and a FAQ (Frequently Asked Questions) so that they can get a more rapid response from some of the most common queries.
+A technical assistance page allowing people on the website to send tickets to the support team (using MongoDB) if they have any issues with something on the website and a FAQ (Frequently Asked Questions) so that they can get a more rapid response from some of the most common queries.